 Brittany Valente is a veteran producer and president of CineMuseum, LLC.
 She is a 2005 graduate of the Specs Howard School of Media Arts, and has worked in multiple aspects of film and video production during her associations with Grace & Wild HD Studios and Function Post (as studio production manager for Ford Creative Network, NAIAS, Art Van Furniture, Six Flags Theme Parks, etc.) as well as her own independent works produced through various post houses in Detroit, Atlanta, and Los Angeles.
 Ms. Valente also collaborated with Laughsmith Entertainment, serving as associate producer for the home video releases of Stooges: The Men Behind the Mayhem, The Forgotten Films of Roscoe “Fatty” Arbuckle, and Industrial Strength Keaton.
 With the formation of CineMuseum, she has moved into the role of Executive Producer for numerous home video collections and other short film and television restorations, many airing regularly on Turner Classic Movies.

 Paul E. Gierucki is an internationally celebrated producer, director, historian, and film preservationist.
-He is best known for his restorations of over 275 silent and early sound motion pictures, many of which have been airing regularly on Turner Classic Movies since 2005, and contributions to over 50 Hollywood related history books and magazines.
-His most noted works include the critically acclaimed home video collections The Forgotten Films of Roscoe “Fatty” Arbuckle, Industrial Strength Keaton, and The Mack Sennett Collection Volume One.
+He is best known for his restorations of over 300 silent and early sound motion pictures, many of which have been airing regularly on Turner Classic Movies since 2005, his contributions to over 50 Hollywood related history books and magazines, as well as numerous documentaries and DVD productions.
+His most noted works include the critically acclaimed home video collections The Forgotten Films of Roscoe “Fatty” Arbuckle, Industrial Strength Keaton, The Mack Sennett Collection Volume One, and The Round Up.

 Mr. Gierucki also wrote, produced, and directed the 1995 prime time television documentary Stooges: The Men Behind The Mayhem, which aired as part of the A&E Network’s Biography series, receiving a Silver Telly Award for Excellence in Broadcasting.
 Gierucki has also made international headlines for recovering rare, lost, and previously unknown motion picture films, most notably Charlie Chaplin’s forgotten appearance as a Keystone Cop in the Mack Sennett Keystone comedy, A Thief Catcher (1913).